MicrosoftDocs/msteams-docs/msteams-platform/overview-explore.md

 ### Message extensions

-Message extensions help search or start actions in an external web service and send the result of the interaction in Teams as a richly formatted card.
-Message extensions can be enhanced with AI capabilities with Copilot for Teams.
+Message extensions help search or start actions in an external system and send the result of the interaction in Teams.
+Message extensions can be enhanced with AI capabilities with Microsoft Copilot.

    :::column-end:::